mr-minty/CIT_480_IMS_Project/README.md

 3. Run the command `mysql -u root -p < [PATH_TO_"IMS_Database_Schema.sql"]`
 4. Enter your password
 5. This should have created the empty database 'ims_test'
-6. You can interact with 'ims_test' by running `mysql -u root -p ims_test`
+6. You can interact with 'ims_test' by running `mysql -u root -p ims_test` and your OS password OR `mysql -u ims_user -p ims_test` with the password: 'ims_pass'

 ## Clone this repo to a local folder on your device
 1. Install git, make sure it works by running `git -v`